Unique Identifiers and Profile Merging

 Anonymous id and cookies

-Woopra will track anonymous visitors automatically with the tracking code.
+Woopra will track anonymous users automatically with the tracking code.
 A profile will be auto generated for these users until they are identified by your tracking.
-With the cookie, users will be identified as Visitor #XXXXX and will be tracked on any page that you have setup Woopra to track.
+With the cookie, users will be identified as User #XXXXX and will be tracked on any page that you have setup Woopra to track.

 Unique id